nsreeni07/Strato-Rocket/README.md

 [Strato BOM - Sheet1.csv](https://github.com/user-attachments/files/25141894/Strato.BOM.-.Sheet1.csv)
 # Strato-Rocket
 Strato Rocket, My first mid-power rocket to get into rocketry, I built this rocket as a base to start my journey of building rockets!
+I'm very passionate about aeronautics and this my first project to help me understnad develope my knowledge.
 Strato stands at 1.1m tall
 It reaches 560m in altitdude and has a top speed of mach 0.4 The flight is recorded on a LILYGO T-Beam which serves as the primary flight computers and GPS.
 It also uses a BMP390 sensor to measure altiude through the flight.
 The rocket features an ESP32-Cam connected to an OV2640 camera to record fligth video.
 The flight recovery system uses a 36in parachute depolyed using black powder and will all be held together through a shock cord.